We’re Barry Fox and Nadine Taylor, ghostwriters and editors of memoirs, autobiographies, and works in other genres.

 For more, see “Once You’ve Finished the First Draft of Your Memoir.”

-Do you need a memoir ghostwriter?
+9. Do I need a memoir ghostwriter?

-Many people are able to write insightful, delightful memoirs on their own.
+Many people are able to write insightful, delightful, memoirs on their own.
 Others need assistance.
 You may not know whether you’re one of the former or the latter until you’re well into the work.
 You can, however, ask yourself a few questions before beginning, such as:

 - Am I introspective?